 - LegalZoom 20% discount ($50+ in savings)

-- Total Rewards Diamond elite status with $100 Celebration dinner and trip to the Bahamas (huge, huge discounts with this perk alone)
+- Total Rewards Diamond elite status with $100 Celebration dinner and trip to the Bahamas (huge discounts with this perk alone)

 - Dollar Shave Club credits ($18 to start)

-Also, if you value hotel elite status, you can get Gold elite status with Hilton, and can earn it via a challenge for Marriott/Starwood (and get it free for 3 months).
+Also, if you value hotel elite status, you can get Gold elite status with Hilton.

-The airfare discounts are also handy to save here and there.
+The airfare discounts are also handy to save, if you fly those airlines often.

 Using the deals = savings, not using them = not saving

 It’s easy to completely cover the cost of the annual membership.
-But the real worth is if you can use the benefits or not.
+But the real value is when you can use the benefits.
 If you do, you come out way ahead – $1000s ahead, in some cases.

-I love my FoundersCard membership.
-And will definitely keep it with the current value proposition.
+I’ve had my FoundersCard membership for 5 years.
+And will definitely keep it as long as keep up the value proposition.

 Preview the membership here.
-If you like it, use promotion code “FCHARLAN2018” to lock in the special $395 a year rate for life.
+If you like it, use promotion code “FCHARLAN818” to lock in the special $395 a year rate for life.

 - Link: Apply for FoundersCard

 I hope this is a balanced review of FoundersCard.
 The upshot is: if you use the benefits, you can do well to recoup the entire annual membership fee – and much more.
-If there’s nothing that appeals to you, move on.
+If there’s nothing that appeals to you, skip it.

-I get enough return on my membership with the AT&T discount, which saves me $180 a year (this is irrelevant if you don’t have AT&T, but I do).
+I get enough return on my membership with the AT&T discount, which saves me $180 a year (this is irrelevant if you don’t have AT&T, of course).
 And all the other savings are easy and fun – which is the feeling I get from FoundersCard membership.
 I love checking the new perks and using the various discounts.

 Many of the built-in benefits are ancillary with many credit cards.
 But here, you can access them without signing up for lots of cards.

 As long as the value remains, I’ll keep FoundersCard.
-I’ve been a member for 4 years.
 The savings are easy, discounts pop up often, and they’re engaged in the end product and user experience.
-It’s amazing for small business owners looking to access many of the same travel, hotel, lifestyle, and business benefits usually only given to large corporations.
+It’s excellent for small business owners looking to access many of the same travel, hotel, lifestyle, and business benefits usually given to large corporations.

 Interested?
 Preview the membership here.
-And if you want to apply, use promotion code “FCHARLAN2018” to lock in the reduced membership rate.
+And if you want to apply, use promotion code “FCHARLAN818” to lock in the reduced membership rate.